kallaway/100-days-of-code/r1-log.md

 Today's Progress: Continued to work on Lamdba Schoo's Training Kit's 'Intro to Python'.
 Learning to creat new functions, boolean expressions, logical operators, etc. and doing exercises in the Training kit.

 Thoughts: Enjoying learning Python.

+### R1D2 Day 2: February 9, 2020.
+Sunday

+Today's Progress: Still working on Lamdba Schoo's Training Kit's 'Intro to Python'.
+Learning Sets, Lists, Dictionaries and Tuples.
+Also doing the exercises/challenges in the training kit.

+Thoughts: LS TK is very through.